dp1405/dp1405/README.md

 - 👋 Hi, I’m @dp1405
-- 🌱 I finished 12th and taking addmission in ICT
+- 🌱 Currently pursuing Information and Commmunication Technology with minor in Computational Science
 - 💞️ I’m looking to collaborate on C++ projects
 - 📫 E-mail: darpan1405@gmail.com